NOMADIC BACKPACKER

 It was the terminus station of the line that ran to Limón on the Caribbean coast.

 And whilst its importance might be lost on most of you, San José has 3 operational lines.
-Compare that to El Salvador, Guatemala and Nicaraguan whose railway network has been disbanded.
-Panama has 2 metro lines and a tourist train and Honduras has an unconfirmed freight line.
+Compare that to El Salvador, Guatemala and Nicaragua, whose railway networks have been disbanded.
+Panama has 2 metro lines and a tourist train, and Honduras has an unconfirmed freight line.

 Parque Nacional